Family Guide to the Start of School (2022-23 School Year)

 If your kindergarten through 12th-grade student is new to Clarksville-Montgomery County Schools or is transferring between schools, enroll online by visiting https://parents.cmcss.net.

 The Enrollment Center serves as a centralized location for parents and guardians to register their children and gather documents, resources, and support for the enrollment process.
+The CMCSS Enrollment Center, located at 430 Greenwood Ave., is open M-F, 8:00 a.m. to 4:00 p.m., throughout the calendar year when district offices are open.
 Parents and guardians are able to begin the registration process at the Enrollment Center, including the ability to submit important registration documents such as birth certificates, health forms, statement of residence, etc., which will be scanned and sent electronically to the school at which the child is zoned.
 Parents and guardians still have the option to complete the enrollment process at their child’s zoned school when buildings are open and staff is available.
-School offices will reopen on July 22.
+School offices reopen on July 21.

 How do I stay connected with communications from my child’s school and the district?